SegersIan/knowledge-base/content/cybersecurity/cryptography-and-kpi.md

   * **Personal Information Exchange (PFX)** - Windows systems binary format
     * Extensions used `*.pfx` or `*.p12`
   * **P7B** - ASCII format for windows systems

 ## Asymmetric Key Management
+* Choose key length based on your performance considerations
+* Make sure your key has *sufficient entropy* so, that it is random enough (recall Cloudflare lava lamps)
+* Retire keys when they have served their lie
+* Rotate frequency
+* Backup your key
+* Hardware Security Modules (HSM) are ffective in managing keys
+  * E.g. YubiKey, ...

 ## Cryptographic Attacks
 ### Brute Force